briefercloud/layerform/README.md

 ## How Layerform works

-Layerform has three major components.
-The `layerform-provider`, the Layerform Back-end, and Layerform CLI.
+Layerform has two major components.
+The Layerform Back-end, and Layerform CLI.

-> For now, we're only using the JSON file for configurations.
-The provider will be made publicly available soon.

 <p align="center">
   <picture>